Departments and Administrators

 The Subcommittee on the Communication Requirement has established the following outcomes specified for CI-H subjects:

-- Students become familiar with the different elements of the writing process (e.g., pre‑writing, drafting, revising, and editing).
+- Students are familiar with the different elements of the writing process (e.g., pre‑writing, drafting, revising, and editing).

-- Students understand the rhetorical dimensions of writing—the audience for whom one is writing, and the purpose for which one is writing (e.g., to argue, inform, persuade, explain, or convince).
+- Students' work reflects an awareness of the rhetorical dimensions of writing—the audience for whom one is writing, and the purpose for which one is writing (e.g., to argue, inform, persuade, explain, or convince).

-- Students understand a writing assignment as a series of tasks, including evaluating, analyzing, and synthesizing appropriate sources.
+- Students approach a writing assignment as a series of tasks, including evaluating, analyzing, and synthesizing appropriate sources.

-- Students learn to practice appropriate conventions of documenting and citing sources.
+- Students apply the appropriate conventions of documenting and citing sources.

 Mechanical Criteria for CI-H subjects